adam-knights/gcd-tampermonkey-scripts/README.md

 # Questions and Typeset
 Adds a button to the sequence edit page, when pressed it populates anything not marked as 'no' (i.e. 'no script') with a ? and letters with typeset.
 If a text field is already populated it is not overwritten.

+# Pending Page Sort
+Adds sorting to the pending page.
+Click a table column header to sort.
+Click again to reverse the sort.